backdrop/backdrop-issues/templates/issue-template--release--minor.md

 ### Publicity tasks

 - [ ] Add a notification to the dashboard (assign to stpaultim / klonos / jenlampton)
-- [ ] Send a newsletter to subscribers (assign to @bwpanda / stpaultim / jenlampton)
+- [ ] Send a newsletter to subscribers (assign to stpaultim / jenlampton)

 See Also